A. Intern Orientation

 Vacation and other leave

-A sample of the intern contract is included in Appendix A.
+A sample of the intern contract is included below.

 The Counseling Center maintains electronic records using Titanium Schedule.
 The system is easy to use and has a comprehensive tutorial online at www.titaniumschedule.com.
 Appointment definitions used in Titanium are listed in Appendix B. Interns are expected to document every contact with clients in the client record.
 Individual appointments, couples appointments and group counseling are designated as such.
 Other types of contact (by phone, email, or in person) should be documented as “case management” or consultation, along with a copy of the email communication pasted into the note.